 For women during childbearing years:

-- If you are planning on becoming pregnant, talk to your doctor about your seizure medicines beforehand.
+- If you are planning on becoming pregnant, talk to your provider about your seizure medicines beforehand.

-- Never stop taking your seizure medicines without talking to your doctor first.
+- Never stop taking your seizure medicines without talking to your provider first.

 How to Respond to a Seizure

 Once a seizure starts, there is no way to stop it.
 Family members and caregivers can only help make sure you are safe from further injury.
 They can also call for help, if needed.

 Your provider may have prescribed a medicine that can be given during a prolonged seizure to make it stop sooner.
 Tell your family about this medicine and how to give the medicine to you when needed.

 When a seizure starts, family members or caregivers should try to keep you from falling.
 They should help you to the ground, in a safe area.
 They should clear the area of furniture or other sharp objects.
 Caregivers should also:

 - Loosen tight clothing, particularly around your neck.

 - Turn you on your side.
 If vomiting occurs, turning you on your side helps make sure you do not inhale vomit into your lungs.